mittwald/developer-portal/docs/technologies/development/ddev.md

 ### SSH connections fail with `too many authentication failures`

-This error may occur when you have a lot SSH key pairs configured on your local machine, and the remote server rejects the connection after too many failed authentication attempts.
+This error may occur when you have a lot of SSH key pairs configured on your local machine.
+In this case, the remote server may reject the connection after too many failed authentication attempts.

 To circumvent this issue, you can manually configure your SSH keys inside the DDEV web container.
 To do this, follow these steps:

+0. Find the SSH key pair that you want to use for the connection, and make sure that the public key is added to your mStudio user profile.
+For the following steps, we'll assume that the SSH key is named `mstudio` and the private key is stored in `~/.ssh/mstudio`.

-1. Add the required SSH key directly to the DDEV web container, by symlinking it into `.ddev/homeadditions`:
+1. Add the required SSH key directly to the DDEV web container by symlinking it into `.ddev/homeadditions`:[^1]

     ```shell-session
     $ mkdir -p .ddev/homeadditions/.ssh